 - In addition, ALL organizations, for profit or nonprofit, that advocate and lobby for grants, service contracts, or “seed money” should be required to register as lobbyists.
 This would also help bring to light the explosion of unreported and unlimited donations to the 501c4, better known as ‘dark money.’

-Sheriff Alex Villanueva is not only the first Spanish-speaking Latino Sheriff since 1890, but he is also the first challenger to defeat an incumbent Sheriff in Los Angeles County in over a century.
+Note; Sheriff Alex Villanueva is not only the first Spanish speaking Latino Sheriff since 1890, he is also the first challenger to defeat an incumbent Sheriff in Los Angeles County in over a century.
 Villanueva’s 1.3 million votes are more than the combined votes of all five sitting LA County Board of Supervisors in their last elections.
 Sheriff Villanueva is seeking reelection in 2022.